Zebio21/Crex24Api/README.md

 # Using the API Wrapper

 Once the API wrapper object is created, you can call any of the associated functions.
-They will return a Promise which can be utlized with .then/.catch or async/await.
-Note that the Promise based approach will return directly whereas the async/await approach requires calling the function.

 ```
 private static readonly ILogger logger = LogManager.GetCurrentClassLogger();